 Individuals and groups welcome.
 Minimum group size is 4, maximum group size is 20.
 If you have a group of 5 or more, please call as far in advance as possible to see whether space is still available since many sites can support only a limited number of volunteers.
 Many groups contact us a month or more in advance.
 However, do not hesitate to call as late as the Thursday preceding the Sunday workday.
 Program staff usually take their weekends on the Friday and Saturday preceding the Sunday workday.

 Minimum age is 9.
-Volunteers under 18 must have a signed parental consent form.
+Minimum age for groups of 8 or more is 16.
+All volunteers under 18 must have a signed parental consent form.
 Please contact us (see below) for more information.

 Housing and RV sites are not available.